nationalarchives/ds-booking-experience/README.md

 Use this list to navigate this page:

 * Diagram versions
+    * [Version 1.3](#version-13) extracts the confirmation step to a separate page and accommodates analytics feedback in HTTP parameter options
     * [Version 1.2](#version-12) outlines the pages, proposes URLs, HTTP methods and parameters for passing information
     * [Version 1.1](#version-11) elaborates on some of the features alluded to in Version 1.0
     * [Version 1.0](#version-10) is the flow MVP estimates will be based upon